Royal Rumble (2006): Preliminary matches

 The fifth match was between Edge and John Cena for the WWE Championship, with Edge defending the title in their New Year's Revolution rematch.
 Cena entered the ring on a large steel catwalk-like scaffold that had been lowered from the ceiling.
 Before Cena's entrance, fireworks started throughout the arena.
 Cena had the match in control in the beginning but later on he was forced to retreat to the floor on multiple occasions.
 Finally, Cena had enough and followed him, but Edge used Lita as a decoy.
 Edge speared Cena into the steel ring steps and following a baseball slide which threw Cena into the crowd.
 Edge remained in control and set Cena on the top rope but was subsequently pushed down.
 Cena went for a top rope splash but Edge moved away.
 Cena would make a comeback and try an FU but failed.
 Cena made a comeback during the conclusion of the match.
 He went for a Five Knuckle Shuffle but was distracted when Lita jumped on the apron to draw Cena's attention.
 Edge recovered as Cena and Lita argued, but when Edge charged, Cena sidestepped and Edge ran into Lita.
 Cena took advantage of the situation and quickly executed an FU on Edge and then put him into an STFU.
 Edge couldn't escape, so he submitted, making Cena the new WWE Champion.

-Mark Henry challenged Kurt Angle for the World Heavyweight Championship.
+Mark Henry challenged Kurt Angle for SmackDown!'s World Heavyweight Championship in the main event.